-Figure 2: Impulse response function from other markets to Indonesian return
+Figure 3: Impulse response function from Indonesia to other market returns

-Figure 3 shows the shock effect of the volatility of Indonesia's returns on other market returns.
+Figure 3 shows the shock effect of the volatility of Indonesia's return on other market returns.
 The volatility that occurred in Indonesia's return has had a considerable positive impact on all the other Islamic stock market returns since the first day.
 The shock effect is most felt by China.
 The Malaysian and Taiwan markets received the smallest response when compared with other Islamic stock market responses.
 But this shock has a negative impact on the fourth day and will soon subside to the point of stability on the eighth day and beyond.